Can you hear me $\textit{now}$? Sensitive comparisons of human and machine perception: Introduction

-Another human-machine difference that could benefit from more sensitive tests is the finding that Deep Convolutional Neural Nets tend to classify images based on texture rather than shape \cite{Baker:2018jp}, whereas human subjects tend to classify based on shape rather than texture \cite{Landau:1988gs}.
+Another human-machine difference that could benefit from more sensitive tests is the finding that Deep Convolutional Neural Nets tend to classify images based on texture rather than shape \citep{Baker:2018jp}, whereas human subjects tend to classify based on shape rather than texture \citep{Landau:1988gs}.
 But the human subjects in \cite{Baker:2018jp} were almost completely unconstrained in their testing conditions, being able to view the images and consider their labels for as long as they like.
-Perhaps forcing subjects to classify quickly, and after only a brief presentation, could bring the human and machine classification judgments into better alignment.
+Perhaps forcing subjects to classify quickly, and after only a brief presentation, could bring the human and machine classification judgments into better alignment (see also \citealp{geirhos2018imagenet}).
+For an exploration of this possibility, see \cite{hermann2022understanding}.
 Whereas the present work has used sensitive tests to reveal machine-like capabilities on a difficult task, these two examples demonstrate ways in which sensitive testing can be used to reveal machine-like deficiencies on fairly straightforward tasks.

-Finally, even though the example we explore here shows how sensitive tests can reveal \textit{similarities} where there previously seemed to be \textit{dissimilarities}, the opposite pattern of results is possible as well.
-First, for some future class of stimuli, sensitive tests could well reveal that humans \textit{cannot} comprehend, perceive, or process them the way a machine does.
+Finally, even though the example we explore here shows how sensitive tests can reveal similarities where there previously seemed to be dissimilarities, the opposite pattern of results is possible as well.
+First, for some future class of stimuli, sensitive tests could well reveal that humans cannot comprehend, perceive, or process them the way a machine does.
 In that case, researchers could become especially confident in a given human-machine difference that survives even a sensitive test.
 Second, sensitive tests could also isolate very specific differences in how a human and a machine classify a stimulus.
 For example, if a human views the ``baseball'' image from \cite{Nguyen:2015cv} and consistently prefers a specific alternative label (e.g., ``chainlink fence''), this would suggest all the more strongly that the two systems represent this image differently.